Criminal Defense Lawyers Defending Individuals Accused of a Restraining Order Violation

 Defending against a restraining order violation in Los Angeles can be complicated.

-However, it's possible there is a valid innocent explanation.
+However, there may be a valid, innocent explanation.
 A Los Angeles restraining order violation attorney may be able to show the violation was not intentional.

-For example, even though you were ordered to have no contact with your wife, you accidentally came into contact with her at a public place, such as a grocery store.
+For example, even though you were ordered not to contact your wife, you accidentally came into contact with her at a public place, such as a grocery store.

-Our lawyers may be able to show the court you were not given proper legal notice.
-By California law, you have to be given notice that an order was issued against you.
+Our lawyers may be able to show the court that you need to be given proper legal notice.
+Under California law, you must be given notice that an order was issued against you.

 You can't be charged with violating a restraining order if you don't know about it.
-Our attorneys would have to be prove that it was improperly addressed, or was handed in person by mistake to someone else.
+Our attorneys would have to prove that it was improperly addressed or handed in person by mistake to someone else.

 Our Los Angeles criminal defense law firm secured case dismissals of two separate cases of violating a civil harassment restraining order in the LAX Airport Courthouse.